Federal Government Jobs – Reading the Job Poster

 You’ve done all the leg work, and found the job that would like to pursue.
 So now what?

 Now you have to go through the job poster and see what the qualifications are and assess whether or not you meet all of the essential qualifications.

 That sounds easy, doesn’t it?
 Well it might be a bit more complicated than you think.

-With every Federal job poster comes what’s called a Statement of Merit Criteria (SofMC).
-This is the part of the job poster that clearly lays out all of the essential qualifications, asset qualifications, operational requirements, knowledge requirements and abilities.
+With every Federal job poster comes a list of all of the essential qualifications, asset qualifications, operational requirements, knowledge requirements and abilities.
 But let’s not get ahead of ourselves.

-First thing you need to do is read the entire job poster and the Statement of Merit Criteria to establish what exactly the hiring manager is looking for.
+First thing you need to do is read the entire job poster to establish what exactly the hiring manager is looking for.

 Let’s start at the top:

 - When do you have to submit your resume?
 Failure to submit within the closing date will result in being screened out.